nyanmark/nea/README.md

 ## Testing

 - [x] A system which people with a lack of technical knowledge can use.
-Throughout my testing and my questionare regarding my finished product I believe many would find it easy to use.
+Throughout my testing and my questionnaire regarding my finished product I believe many would find it easy to use.
 To verify this further I had my grand mother try using and accessing the site.
 With little technical knowledge she was abe to get around it.
 I believe I own this success to the very simple and clean design where the most essential buttoms are right at the top of the page and everything is marked in a nice and clear text.

 <p align="center">
   <img src="https://nyanmark.github.io/nea/img/chrome_fzcnnqCEh7.png" width="550">
 </p>

 These are some responses I had gotten from some friends and family for my website.
 Overall I believe they found it easy to use.
-Additionally I allowed comments so others can express a deeper opinion and this is what I got in response.
+Additionally, I allowed comments so others can express a deeper opinion and this is what I got in response.

 <p align="center">